Bridging the Domain Gap for Flight-Ready Spaceborne Vision: Trade-Off Analyses: OOD Robustness and Latency

 Judging from the comparison on the NVIDIA Jetson Nano reported in \cref{tab:05:ablation:latency}, it appears that EfficientDet models are more OOD robust for the same number of parameters, but the larger ViTPose models are still more computationally efficient than small EfficientDet models, overcoming its comparative weakness in OOD robustness with increased size.
 There is one more reason that ViTPose is favored over EfficientDet, and that is due to the requirement that the onboard NNs must be batch-agnostic for online training (\cref{sec:03_req:batch_agnostic}).
 As evidenced in \cref{tab:05:ablation:arch}, most CNN backbones designed for ImageNet classification adopt BN layers, and even hybrid architectures always pair BN layers to each convolution operation.
 Then, is it possible to replace those BN layers with other batch-agnostic layers (e.g., LN, GN) when the overwhelming majority of publicly available CNN backbones pre-trained on ImageNet come with BN layers?

 \Cref{tab:05:ablation:norm_layer} reports the orientation error of the EfficientDet (\emph{EfficientNet-B0}) model (4.1M parameters) with different $\norm$ layers during the IN-1K pre-training and the main training on SPEED+ $\synthetic$ images.
+Note that it reports the mean and standard deviations of \emph{average} rotation errors across three separate training sessions with different random seeds.
+This is in order to demonstrate that the reported performances are not ``lucky'' results due to some favorable random seeds, but rather all training sessions lead to consistent minima of the training objective.
 The baseline is using BN layers for both sessions, which reports $E_\text{q} = 6.63^\circ$ on $\lightbox$ and $E_\text{q} = 10.77^\circ$ on $\sunlamp$ across 3 training sessions with different random seeds.
 When the BN layers of a pre-trained backbone is replaced with GN layers with group size 8, fully inheriting the trained affine parameters of the BN layers, the mean orientation error degrades by more than a factor of two.
 Training the network longer for 60 epochs instead of 30 does improve the overall performance, but it still does not reach the baseline level for all image domains.
 This was the conclusion of SPNv2 which also reported degradation in performance after replacing the BN with GN layers \citep{park_2023_asr_spnv2}.